 We welcome telephone calls in Welsh and English.
 You can also write to us in either Welsh or English and we will respond in the language you have used.
 Corresponding in Welsh will not lead to a delay.

 If you would like to access a publication dated pre-2010, you can do this by viewing old versions of our reports on the UK web archive [opens in new window].
 You can also contact us direct and we will be happy to provide you with an electronic copy.

-This report sets out the findings from the Auditor General’s 2018 structured assessment work at the Health Board.
+This report sets out the findings from the Auditor General’s 2019 structured assessment work at Cardiff and Vale University Health Board.

 This review commenced in September 2018 and asked the following question: Are the Health Board’s operational quality and safety arrangements and structures effective?